eddiesholl/fancy-react-code/README.md

 ## `tests`

-TODO: Not yet available, it still needs to be ported from `atom-fancy-react`

 Start from a source code file containing exported functions and classes, and generate a test file with suites for each export.
 If the test file doesn't exist, then create it using a sensible path and naming structure.
 If the file does already exist, then merge any existing tests and suites with the ones that have been generated for you.

 Default key binding: `ctrl-alt-t`